 Representative Results: An example of the replication timing analysis for human chromosome 6 is shown in Figure 2.
 Cells containing a deletion of the ASAR6 gene 4, located at 6q16.1, were exposed to BrdU for 5 hours, harvested for mitotic cells and processed for FISH with a chromosome 6 paint probe (Vysis) and for BrdU incorporation.
 Note that there is a significant difference in the BrdU banding pattern between the two 6s, which is consistent with a delay in replication timing of >2 hours for one of the chromosome 6s [see 4 for the replication timing banding pattern of chromosome 6 prior to the deletion].
 In addition, there is a significant difference in the total amount of BrdU incorporation (pixels) when compared to a similar analysis of the DAPI staining (Fig. 2D).

 Another example of the replication timing analysis for human chromosome 6 is shown in Figure 3.
 Cells containing the same deletion of the ASAR6 gene 4 shown if Figure 2 were exposed to BrdU for 5 hours, harvested for mitotic cells and processed for FISH with a chromosome 6 CEP probe plus a BAC containing the ASAR6 gene and for BrdU incorporation.
 Note that the deleted chromosome 6 (D6) displays more BrdU incorporation and a more extended banding pattern of BrdU incorporation than the non-deleted chromosome 6.
-Mitotic spreads from 7 different cells were processed as in Figure 3 and the pixel profiles for both DAPI and BrdU are shown in
+Mitotic spreads from 7 different cells were processed as in Figure 3 and the pixel profiles for both DAPI and BrdU are shown in Table 1.

 Discussion:

 The preparation of chromosome spreads is a critical step for the successful replication-timing assay described here.
 The inclusion of a colcemid pretreatment step prior to the hypotonic treatment may aid in the frequency and spreading of mitotic cells.
-However, the inclusion of a colcemid step may alter the state of condensation of the chromosomes 3.
+We typically expose cells to colcemdi for 1-3 hours prior to harvest, and use colcemid at a final concentration of 10 ug/ml.
+However, the inclusion of a colcemid pretreatment step may alter the length of G2 and consequently may alter the apparent replication timing and state of condensation of the chromosomes 3.

 This procedure can be applied to many different cell types and species by varying the length of BrdU incubation, which depends on the cell cycle duration.
-For most human cell lines, the G2 phase is typically 3-6 hours; therefore, BrdU treatments are typically in this range.
+For most human and mouse cell lines, the G2 phase is typically 3-6 hours; therefore, BrdU treatments are typically in this range.
+An alternative to BrdU is 5-ethynyl-2’deoxyuridine (EdU) and its subsequent detection using a fluorescent azide and “click chemistry” reaction 10.
+The EdU detection scheme has several advantages over the BrdU detection scheme.
+For example, detection of EdU does not require sample fixation or DNA denaturation.
+Thus, the use of EdU to asses replication timing can be combined with simple G-banding techniques instead of FISH to identify the chromosomes of interest.

 The replication timing protocol described here is specifically designed to assay late S phase plus any DNA synthesis extending into G2.
 In addition, DNA replication can be monitored throughout S phase using this procedure by using short (15-30 minutes) pulses of BrdU followed by relatively long chase periods of 6-10 hours.
 This allows for the visualization of BrdU incorporation in both early and middle S-phase.
 For example, certain tumor derived chromosome rearrangements are delayed in both the initiation and completion of DNA synthesis along the entire length of the chromosomes 3.